No Christmas is complete without a hot, spicy cup of gløgg (mulled wine) which warms up your body all the way through to the root of your hair!

 1 allspice berry

-1 x 3-inch piece of ginger, peeled and thinly sliced
+1 x 3-inch piece of ginger, peeled and sliced thin

 2 strips of orange peel, pith/white removed